appaloosa-store/appaloosa-ios-sdk/README.md

 * Auto-update your application stored on [Appaloosa Store](http://www.appaloosa-store.com/) server
 * Receive feedback from your users directly from the app (iPhone and iPad)
+* Launch a dev-panel giving information about the device and the application

 Requirements
 ------------